How do you motivate apprentices? 7 Reviews

 No matter how the operational needs are, at least in the first few weeks, care should be taken that trainees do not have to spend the whole day with these characters.
 Because bad mood colors very quickly on others.
 In the worst case, the elan that the young people have in the first few weeks will never be demolished.

 6. Against the Hackordnung

-Where large companies and offices are mostly modern and progressive towards trainees, a real bad habit has often been preserved, especially in the craft sector: the pecking order among trainees.
-As before, “bosses” or “bullies” because those who are in the higher years of their apprenticeship - and those who have just arrived have to suffer.
+Where large companies and offices are mostly modern and progressive towards the trainees, a real bad habit has often been preserved, especially in the craft sector: the pecking order among the trainees.
+As before, “boss” or “bully” because those who are in the higher years of their apprenticeship - and those who have just arrived have to suffer from it.

 Young people understand young people.
 For the first weeks and the professional basics, trainees should therefore get a similarly old “teacher”.